John Wick: Chapter 4 (soundtrack)

 John Wick: Chapter 4 (Original Motion Picture Soundtrack) is the soundtrack to the 2023 film John Wick: Chapter 4, the fourth installment of the John Wick franchise starring Keanu Reeves as the titular character and a sequel to John Wick: Chapter 3 – Parabellum (2019).
-The soundtrack album featured original music composed by Tyler Bates and Joel J. Richard and is set to be released along with the film, on March 24, 2023, by Lakeshore Records.
+The soundtrack album features original music composed by Tyler Bates and Joel J. Richard and was released along with the film, on March 24, 2023, by Lakeshore Records.
 It was led by the single "Eye For an Eye", the film's main theme performed by Rina Sawayama (who also plays Akira in the film), released two days earlier.

 Development

 Score

 "The sound of John Wick was created by Joel Richard and me [Bates], starting with the first instalment of the franchise before it entered the pop culture zeitgeist.
-It’s truly amazing that it has grown into what it has become since its inception.
+It's truly amazing that it has grown into what it has become since its inception.
 Joel and I are long-time friends and we share similar tastes in a vast amount of music so our JW collaboration is essentially a musical conversation.
 Once we familiarised ourselves with the martial arts culture in the context of what I consider to be a graphic novel-type film, we were encouraged by directors Chad Stahelski and David Leitch to experiment and bring the rock!
 For Joel and me that was a dream assignment.
 Again, we are experimenting with synthesizers and playing guitars.
 Super fun!"